EternityForest/AnyoneCanDoIt/MathELI5.md

 Instead, you could pass the full list to a proper sorting algorithm(Which uses code I don't understand to sort things much faster than comparing every element to every other), and simply look at how high up everything is on the list.
 The second item costs more than 1% of items and less than 98%.

-### Scaling
+### Scaling and Gating

-It can also make things bigger or smaller. x *\ 0.5 is half of something, x \* 2 is twice that thing.
+It can also make things bigger or smaller. x \* 0.5 is half of something, x \* 2 is twice that thing.
 Because it is linear, doing this to an audio signal will not distort.

 Multiplying by zero is always zero, like a closed gate letting through 0% of what tries to come in.

+It's easy to imagine it as a door that only "lets through" a certain fraction.

 ### Negative numbers